-On July 3, 2018, the Government of Ontario ended its climate plan, which has consequently increased the amount of pollution within the province.
+On July 3, 2018, the Government of Ontario ended its climate plan which has consequently increased the amount of pollution within the province.
 As a result, the climate action incentive was created.
 It is a tax credit that is available to everyone who is a resident of Ontario.
-For the 2023 base year, the climate action incentive payments for Ontario are calculated as follows:
+To ensure carbon pricing continues to make life more affordable for all Canadians, the government is proposing to double the topup for rural residents from 10% to 20%.
+For the 2024 base year, the Climate Action Incentive Payments for Ontario are calculated as follows:

-- \$488 for a single adult or the first adult in a couple - \$244 for the second adult in a couple; single parents will receive this amount for their first child - \$122 for each child in the family (starting with the second child for single parents) - \$976 for a family of four
+- \$560 (\$672 rural) for a single adult or the first adult in a couple. - \$280 (\$336 rural) for the second adult in a couple.
+Single parents will receive this amount for their first child. - \$140 (\$168 rural) for each child in the family (starting with the second child for single parents). - \$1,120 (\$1,344 rural) for a family of four.

-To support residents of small and rural communities in Ontario, the incentive plan allows for an additional 10% of the entitled payment to be claimed as a supplement.
+To support residents of small and rural communities within Ontario, the incentive plan allows for an additional 10% of the entitled payment to be claimed as a supplement.
 Small and rural communities will be defined as anywhere outside of a census metropolitan area.
 Individuals will indicate on their tax return whether they reside in a rural area.
-Ontario has 16 census metropolitan areas: Barrie, Belleville, Brantford, Greater Sudbury, Guelph, Hamilton, Kingston, Kitchener-Cambridge-Waterloo, London, Oshawa, the Ontario part of Ottawa-Gatineau, Peterborough, St. Catharines-Niagara, Thunder Bay, Toronto and Windsor.
+Ontario has 16 census metropolitan areas: Barrie, Belleville, Brantford, Greater Sudbury, Guelph, Hamilton, Kingston, Kitchener-Cambridge-Waterloo, London, Oshawa, the Ontario part of Ottawa-Gatineau, Peterborough, St. Catharines-Niagara, Thunder Bay, Toronto, and Windsor.

-It is expected that for 2024 the climate action incentive will be paid quarterly (April, July, October and one payment in January 2025).
+It is expected that for 2024 the Climate Action Incentive will be paid quarterly (April, July, October, and one payment in January 2025).